UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ![](https://camo.githubusercontent.com/1652e94dd89d73b1e5ad43feabe12d5aac7e033b/68747470733a2f2f646f63732e676f6f676c652e636f6d2f64726177696e67732f642f3161444b397a716163677572465a537a6a704c4d5653676f64306a462d4b4648576553565f53554c387668452f7075623f773d39313626683d333534)

+## Inspecting genomic files using bash`

+As you may have realised, these file types don't play well with MS Word, Excel and the like.
+We need different ways to lok through these and as we go, hopefully you'll get the hang of this.
-Now we'll download the file GCF_000182855.2_ASM18285v1_genomic.gff for *Lactobacillus amylovorus* from the NCBI database.
+First we'll download the file GCF_000182855.2_ASM18285v1_genomic.gff for *Lactobacillus amylovorus* from the NCBI database.
 (Use `curl` if you don't have `wget`)

 ```
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/182/855/GCF_000182855.2_ASM18285v1/GCF_000182855.2_ASM18285v1_genomic.gff.gz
 gunzip GCF_000182855.2_ASM18285v1_genomic.gff.gz
 ```

+This file is in `gff` format, which is very commonly used.
 The first 5 lines of this file is what we refer to as a *header*, which contains important information about how the file was generated in a standardised format.
 Many file formats have these structures at the beginning, but for our purposes today we don't need to use any of this information so we can move on.
 Have a look at the beginning of the file just to see what it looks like.

 ```
-head GCF_000182855.2_ASM18285v1_genomic.gff
+head -n12 GCF_000182855.2_ASM18285v1_genomic.gff
 ```

-Notice the header lines begin with one or two hash symbols, and the remainder of the file contains information about the genomic features.
+Notice the header lines begin with one or two hash symbols, whilst the remainder of the file contains information about the genomic features in tab-separated format.
-As there is a lot of information about each feature, note that each line will wrap onto a second line within bash.
+As there is a lot of information about each feature, note that each line after the header will probably wrap onto a second line in the terminal.
 The first feature is annotated as a *region* in the third field, whilst the second feature is annotated as a *gene*.

 #### Question